' Abstract

 Psychologists today most often turn to Altemeyer’s (1996) “Right-Wing Authoritarian” (RWA) Scale

-authoritarian attitudes.
+in gauging authoritarian attitudes.
 There are a number of problems with this, chiefly the RWA’s

 conflation of authoritarianism (rigidity and forcefulness) with ethnicity (love of one’s own ethnic group,